-(1) An application for letter of appointment to provide towing services for the Department shall be filed by the authorized agent or representative of a tow business with the Patrol Services Division on a form prescribed by the Department.
-In case of a tow business that is a partnership, each partner will apply on the form prescribed by the Department.
-In the case of a tow business that is a corporation, the Department may require that each of the present, and any subsequent officers, managers, and stockholders holding 10% or more of the total issued and outstanding stock of the applicant corporation complete an application form.
+(1) An application for letter of appointment to provide towing services for the Department shall be filed by the applicant with the Patrol Services Division on a form prescribed by the Department.
+In case of a partnership, each partner will apply on the form prescribed by the Department.
+In the case of a corporation, the Department may require that each of the present, and any subsequent officers, managers, and stockholders holding 10% or more of the total issued and outstanding stock of the applicant corporation complete an application form.

-- (2) The application form will be assigned a document number by the Patrol Services Division which shall be its yearly identification number for all matters relating to appointments, granted or denied, and any other correspondence thereafter. - (3) The filing of an application for a letter of appointment to provide towing to the Department from a non-preference list does not in itself authorize a tow business to provide towing services pursuant to these regulations until a letter of appointment has been granted by the Department.
-The Department shall not call a towing business for non-preference towing unless a current/valid yearly appointment letter has been issued in connection with such tow business by the Department.
-Nothing herein shall prohibit the Department from calling a towing business upon a specific request of the person responsible for the vehicle or his agent.
-An appointment letter will not be granted until all application sections of the application form have been completed by the authorized agent or representative of a tow business. - (4) During implementation of the Administrative Rules, the present non-preference tow list system will be in effect until such time that the Administrative Rules are in place at the Patrol Services Division of the Department.
+(2) The application form will be assigned a document number by the Patrol Services Division which shall be its yearly identification number for all matters relating to appointments, granted or denied, and any other correspondence thereafter.

+(3) The filing of an application for a letter of appointment to provide towing to the Department from a non-preference list does not in itself authorize the towing operator to provide towing services pursuant to these regulations until a letter of appointment has been granted by the Department.
+The Department shall not call a towing business for non-preference towing unless a current/valid yearly appointment letter has been issued in connection with such business by the Department.
+Nothing herein shall prohibit the Department from calling the towing business upon a specific request of the person responsible for the vehicle or his agent.
+An appointment letter will not be granted until all application sections of the application form to qualify as an approved tow truck operator has been met by the applicant.

+(4) During implementation of the Administrative Rules, the present non-preference tow list system will be in effect until such time that the Administrative Rules are in place at the Patrol Services Division of the Department.

 Hist.: OSP 1-1989, f. & cert. ef.
 1-3-89; OSP 3-1989, f.
 10-16-89, cert. ef.
 10-15-89; OSP 2-1995, f. & cert. ef.
-10-20-95; OSP 1-2009(Temp), f. & cert. ef.
-8-6-09 thru 1-31-10; OSP 2-2009, f.
-10-8-09 cert. ef.
-1-1-10; OSP 3-2009(Temp), f.
-12-18-09, cert. ef.
-1-1-10 thru 6-29-10; OSP 3-2010, f.
-6-1-10, cert. ef.
-6-30-
+10-20-95